pawel2000pl/SeedSorter/README.md

 How to run first time:

 1. make all
-2. make configure (save about 20-40 samples for rejection and for not rejection)
+2. make Service
-3. make learn
+3. make walkthrough

-"make run" is curently unavailable but you can run `./Analyser/Sorter | ./Gpio/GpioController`

 Software sends square signal (60Hz) on gpio pin when seed for rejection is in a selected area.